jackblackCH/osx-setup/README.md

 code --install-extension mrmlnc.vscode-scss
 code --install-extension ms-python.python
 code --install-extension ms-vsliveshare.vsliveshare
-code --install-extension Prisma.vscode-graphql
-code --install-extension robertohuertasm.vscode-icons
 code --install-extension WallabyJs.quokka-vscode
 ```

 ## Configs
+Setup Git default user and mail
+`
+git config --global user.name "<name>"
+git config --global user.email "<mail_address>"
+`

+### RCM
-RCM is a .dotfile manager that allows you to auto-symlink a directory with your dotfiles into your userhome (where they mostly belong to and read by the software).
+Is a .dotfile manager that allows you to auto-symlink a directory with your dotfiles into your userhome (where they mostly belong to, and auto-read by tools).
 This enables you to maintain your custom settings within a repository
 ```
 brew tap thoughtbot/formulae
 brew install rcm
 mkdir ~/.dotfiles && cd ~/.dotfiles git clone git@github.com:jackblackCH/.dotfiles.git .

+# Let it symlink!
+That's it!
 rcup -v

-git config --global user.name "<name>" git config --global user.email "<mail_address>"
 ```

 ## Custom Symlinks for settings/dotfiles which do not belong into userhome / can't be handled by RCM